German-NLP-Group/German-NLP-Group.github.io/_sources/projects/gc4-corpus.md.txt

 # GC4 Corpus
 The German colossal, cleaned Common Crawl corpus.

 This is a German text corpus which is based on [Common Crawl](https://commoncrawl.org/).
-It can be used for various tasks in the NLP field.
+It has been cleaned up and preprocessed and can be used for various tasks in the NLP field.
 For example, for the self-supervised training of language models.

 GC4 has been created by [**Philipp Reißel**](https://www.reissel.eu) from [ambeRoad](https://amberoad.de/) with support from [Philip May](https://may.la/) .
 Many thanks to [iisys](https://www.iisys.de/) (the Institute of Information Systems Hof University) for hosting this dataset.